10 Signs That Indicate That Your Partner Is a Pathological Liar

 Lying in a relationship can’t lead to a healthy bond or a successful outcome unless you have a patient partner willing to work through the whys and hows using ideal professional guidance to show you ways to maneuver through pathological liar relationships.

-The first step is recognizing you’re with someone who constantly lies.
 Are you familiar with the signs of a pathological liar?
 Let’s look at some.

 1. They lie to get everyone’s attention